severinsimmler/mure/README.md

 >>> next(responses)
 ```

-the first two resources are requested concurrently and blocks until both of the responses are available (i.e. if resource 1 takes 1 second and resource 2 takes 10 seconds, it blocks 10 seconds although resource 1 is already available after 1 second).
+the first two resources are requested concurrently and block until both of the responses are available (i.e. if resource 1 takes 1 second and resource 2 takes 10 seconds, it blocks 10 seconds although resource 1 is already available after 1 second).
 Before the response of resource 1 is yielded, the next batch of resources (i.e. 3 and 4) is already requested in the background.

 Executing `next()` a second time: